Agyapa deal: Lecturer predicts defeat for Akufo-Addo

 “The President should engage in broader stakeholders’ consultation.
 It is the work of the President and his cabinet to tell the people their policy guidelines.
 Even the Sector Minister cannot do anything about the deal”, Lecturer with the Garden City University College, Mr. Aaron Kumah advised.

-President Akufo-Addo delivering while delivering his State of the Nation Address on Tuesday, March 9 told Parliament his government intends to further engage lawmakers on the future of the transaction which was put on suspension after civil society organizations raised red flags
+President Nana Addo Dankwa Akufo-Addo delivering while delivering his State of the Nation Address on Tuesday, March 9 told Parliament his government intends to further engage lawmakers on the future of the transaction which was put on suspension after civil society organizations raised red flags

 Speaking to the President’s announcement on Kumasi-based Otec FM afternoon political talk show “Dwabirem” monitored by MyNewsGh.com, the Lecturer however expressed surprise about the President’s decision.